Total spectral distributions from Hawking radiation: Discussion and conclusions

 \section{Discussion and conclusions}

-It seems that the best way to discuss the total spectral distributions $E_{\omega}$ and $N_{\omega}$, given by (\ref{eq:Eomega}) and (\ref{eq:eNomega}), is by comparison to the analogous initial (temporary) spectral exitances for the corresponding blackbody, i.e., to $e_{\omega}$ and $\mathcal{N}_{\omega}$, respectively.
+It seems that the best way to discuss the shape of the total spectral distributions $E_{\omega}$ and $N_{\omega}$ for the BH, given by (\ref{eq:Eomega}) and (\ref{eq:rel_E_N_omega}), is by comparison to analogous temporary (initial) spectral exitances for the corresponding blackbody, i.e., to $e_{\omega}$ and $\mathcal{N}_{\omega}$, respectively.
 Differences and similarities between respective spectral functions can be directly observed in Fig.~\ref{fig:Energy-and-particle}.
-Their maxima have been numerically determined, and they are given in Table \ref{tab:Maxima-of-all}.
-In particular, we can remark that the values of the arguments for the maxima of the total distributions are (obviously) greater than the values of the arguments for the maxima of their blackbody counterparts, i.e., $x_{\textrm{max}}\left(E_{\omega}\right)>x_{\textrm{max}}\left(e_{\omega}\right)$ and $x_{\textrm{max}}\left(N_{\omega}\right)>x_{\textrm{max}}\left(\mathcal{N}_{\omega}\right)$.
-Since the shapes of the total spectral distributions in their central parts (in particular, we can ignore IR and UV tails, which are a bit unphysical, see \cite{visser2015thermality}) are similar to their blackbody counterparts, making use of the above mentioned shifts of the maxima, we can introduce the approximate notion of the ``(time) average(d)'' temperature $\overline{T}$.
-More precisely, actually we deal with two a bit differing average temperatures.
-One temperature, $\overline{T}_{E}$, corresponds to energy, and the other one, $\overline{T}_{N}$, corresponds to the number of particles, respectively, and the both are multiplicatively related to $T_{\textrm{H}}$.
+Their maxima, $x_{\textrm{max}}\left(F_{\omega}\right)$, have been numerically determined, and they are given in the table in Fig.~\ref{fig:Energy-and-particle}.
+In particular, we can observe that the values of the arguments for the maxima of the total distributions are (a bit) greater than the values of the arguments for the maxima of their temporary (initial) blackbody counterparts, i.e., $x_{\textrm{max}}\left(E_{\omega}\right)>x_{\textrm{max}}\left(e_{\omega}\right)$ and $x_{\textrm{max}}\left(N_{\omega}\right)>x_{\textrm{max}}\left(\mathcal{N}_{\omega}\right)$.
+Since the shapes of the total spectral distributions in their central parts (in particular, we can ignore IR and UV tails, which are a bit unphysical, see \cite{visser2015thermality}) are similar to their blackbody counterparts, making use of the above mentioned shifts of the maxima, we can introduce the approximate notion of the \emph{(time) average(d) temperature} $\overline{T}$.
+More precisely, actually we deal with two a bit differing average(d) temperatures.
+One temperature, $\overline{T}_{E}$, corresponds to energy, and the second one, $\overline{T}_{N}$, corresponds to the number of particles, respectively, and they both are multiplicatively related to $T_{\textrm{H}}$.
 Namely,

 and